akrzemi1/papers/notes/contracts_design.md

 We have two expectations of the predicates: they are contradictory to some extent.
 We want them to be:

   1. Reflected as a C++ expression returning `bool`, so that they do not have to live in comments, and could be type-checked.
-  2. Like mathematical predicates, so that humans can think of them as properties or adjectives.
+  2. Like mathematical predicates, so that humans can think of them as properties or adjectives, and can easily understand the contract by reading the function declaration.
+(Unfortunately, this may be the first time that a programmer is exposed to the function's contract.)

 The two goals can be achieved for sufficiently simple expressions and sufficiently simple types.
 For instance `i != 0`, where `i` is of type `int`, satisfies both criteria.
 But `i + j < k`, where `i`, `j`, `k` are of type `int`, cannot be safely said to satisfy them, because it is undefined behavior if evaluated for some values of `i` and `j`.
 Similarly, `is_fine(i)` may not satisfy both criteria, because the function may have a side effect visible to other parts of the program.

 There is no way to prevent statically exprssions from being side-effect-free.
+So, the way we approah this is to allow the compiler to perform runtime checks based on the correctness annotations and to apply transofmations on them as if they were side-effect free (even if they are not).
+One of the goals of this is to discourage the programmers from putting any code there that cannot be easily expressed as a property or adjectve.